Margarita Sánchez Losada

 - Model the relative habitat suitability across the whole historic distribution area of the A. cubana using scientific and local knowledge data;

-- Increase the environmental awareness of local residents of Sierra Cristal and Sierra Maestra National Parks about A. cubana, its ecology, habitat, and conservation;
+- Increase the environmental awareness of local residents of Pico Cristal and Sierra Maestra National Parks about A. cubana, its ecology, habitat, and conservation;

 - Laid out the basis for a Conservation Action Plan of the species.